High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Conclusion

 \section{Conclusion}

 In this paper, we introduce a new estimation procedure for semiparametric binary choice models in high-dimensional settings.
 This is achieved by combining an innovative dimension reduction method for conditional density estimation with the special regressor approach.
 We study the classic variable and moment selection problems in the binary choice model context.
-We illustrate the finite sample properties of our methods via Monte Carlo simulations.
+Monte Carlo simulations illustrate the finite sample properties of our methods.
+We illustrate our proposed approaches by studying migration intentions of rural residents in China.
+Our empirical findings indicate that the special regressor used in \citet{XueYangZhou} (``Precipitation'') is related to several covariates and therefore may not satisfy the strong exogeneity assumption.
+This underscores the value of our data-driven approach in guiding practitioners through empirical model specification.

 For future research, one promising avenue is to integrate our novel conditional density estimator with other estimators that engage with high-dimensional conditional density estimates.